 - Documentation that the institution has determined that the records will be used by school officials with legitimate educational interest, except for use of IU student education records under section 3.2 below

-- If the researcher is obtaining written permission from students (or the students' parent or guardian, when appropriate) to access student education records, the document used to secure such permission
+- If the researcher is obtaining written permission from students (or the students' parent or guardian, when appropriate) to access student education records, the document or mechanism used to secure such permission

 The reviewer ensures that all requirements consistent with this policy are met.